aaviator42/StorX/README.md

 ### 3. `\StorX\Sx::createFile(<filename>)`

-Create a StorX DB file.
+Create a new StorX DB file (of version 5.0).

 ```php
 $sx = new \StorX\Sx;